lydiaYchen/PerfEvaluation-IN4215/project.md

-#### List of papers that can inspire you how to do performance evalution
+#### List of papers that can inspire you how to do performance evaluation

 - [Optimus.](https://i.cs.hku.hk/~cwu/papers/yhpeng-eurosys18.pdf) This paper first built a first-order model to capture the dynamics of neural network jobs and then design a novel cluster schedule algorithm.
 Extended research questions: how to replicate the similar idea on BigDL cluster, validation of their model for BigDL and your specific scenarios.